ajijohn/arcticlakecarbonprediction/README.md

 	•	Incorporate Belowground Biomass:
 	•	Extend the methodology to estimate total ecosystem carbon.

-Thank you for your interest in the Arctic Lakes Carbon Prediction Project!
-Together, we can enhance our understanding of carbon dynamics in Arctic ecosystems.
+Thank you for your interest in the Arctic Lakes Carbon Prediction Project.